shivannis/xandr-docs-public/xandr-docs/curate/currency-support.md

 ### Month-end conversion (always)

-- **When Used?:** Always (only for the fees listed in this column).
+- **When used?:** Always (only for the fees listed in this column).
-- **How Applied?:** We calculate the fee in USD and convert from USD to the desired billing currency using the month end rate.
+- **How applied?:** We calculate the fee in USD and convert from USD to the desired billing currency using the month end rate.
 You can access this rate by asking our API Currency Service for the rate on the last day of a given month.
-- **Which Fees/Charges?**
+- **Which fees/charges?**
   - Creative Audit Fee
   - Priority Creative Audit Fee
   - Log Level Data Fee